 - Underlying all of this is a continual effort to nurture our spiritual lives.

 There’s more about these facets below.
-But if you’d like to stop by, call or write, I’d be happy to meet with you and chat about your faith journey and what you are seeking in a faith community.
-In the meantime, I hope you find this site a useful introduction to Memorial United Church of Christ.
+But if you’d like to stop by, call or write, our pastor would be happy to meet with you and chat about your faith journey and what you are seeking in a faith community.
+In the meantime, we hope you find this site a useful introduction to Memorial United Church of Christ.

 Progressive Christians – Within the range of Christian churches, we fall on the theologically progressive side of the spectrum.
 We are a congregation and a denomination that takes seriously what we learn from the Bible and from our Christian ancestors, but we are not a church of litmus tests.
 The preamble to the constitution of the United Church of Christ puts it very well: we affirm the responsibility of people in each generation to make this faith their own “in reality of worship, in honesty of thought and expression and in purity of heart before God.”
 We are a place where people wrestle together with questions, doubts and new insights even as we all strive to live out Jesus’ teachings.